 The good news is that once you learn what they need to thrive, you can grow these beauties in your garden and watch them bloom for many a Spring and Summer to come.

-They require patience at the beginning, but once they begin to bloom, they’ll work to beautify your garden with little effort on your part.
+They require a little patience after planting, but once they begin to bloom, they’ll work to beautify your garden with little effort from you.

 Like many other flowers, peonies are available in different varieties that have slightly different blooming periods.

-This is why it’s always best to visit your local nursery for advice because they’ll be able to tell you which variety grows best in your zone and climate.
+This is why it’s always best to visit your local nursery because they’ll be able to tell you which variety grows best in your zone and climate.

 How To Grow and Care For Peonies

-Yes, it’s true, peony bulbs should be planted in the Fall before Winter frost has a chance to settle into your soil.
+Yes, it’s true that peony bareroot tubers should be planted in the Fall before Winter frost has a chance to settle into your soil.

-You can purchase flowering peonies in pots at your local nursery, but the results may not be as good as if planted in bareroot form).
+You can purchase flowering peonies in pots at your local nursery, but the results may not be as good as when planted in bare-root form).

 *(Peonies require patience as they won’t bloom the first year and won’t produce ideal blooms until about the third year.
 An easier, quicker option is to buy a mature plant that’s at least a few years old.
 If you do this, you can plant it in the Spring.)